HKOLWD/AlexaForce/docs/Model/AlexaSession.md

 # alexaforce.Model.AlexaSession SessionInfo #

-Contains information about the Session node of the Alexa request.
+Contains an APEX reflection of the Session node of the Alexa request.
 - - - -

 **Example:**